Who, What and Why is Captain Realty?

 Why don't you sell properties?
 Isn't it more lucrative?
 Aren't Buyers more difficult and time consuming?

 Didn't I go over this?
 My interest in real estate is not to get wealthy, as evidenced by my modes of transportation.
 As Americans, we have the fortunate ability to choose professions that stimulate us.
 There is nothing stimulating about putting up a 'for sale' sign and opening a door.
-Yes, I do sell properties occasionally to help out clients who are interested in Buying something else, or clients who have particularly interesting property to show
+Yes, I do sell properties to help out clients who are interested in buying something else, or clients who have a particularly interesting property to show.

 Working with a buyer is to be an intrinsic part of the creative process, which is THE process that allows us to consciously participate in the marriage of mind, emotion, and the intangible (God, Spirit, Earth, ??).
 Most buyers approach me knowing the basics of what they want.
 Over time we eventually find the one material object that will carry the highest meaning, an object that is the result of whittling, sculpting, debating, prodding.
 A highly personalized object we call HOME.
 Who wouldn't want to be a part of that!